The role of cohomology in quantum computation with magic states: Background

-Interpreting negativity in quasiprobability functions as an indicator of genuine quantumness, with many applications in quantum information processing, has also been proposed for discrete Wigner functions---quasiprobability functions used for describing finite-dimensional quantum mechanics.
-For a system of $n$ qudits, each with local Hilbert space dimension $d$, the discrete Wigner function is usually defined over the finite phase space $\mathbb{F}_d^{2n}$~\cite{Woott} or $\mathbb{Z}_d^{2n}$~\cite{GrossThesis,Gross2006}.
+The interpretation of negativity in quasiprobability functions as an indicator of genuine quantumness, with many applications in quantum information processing, has also been proposed for discrete Wigner functions---quasiprobability functions used for describing finite-dimensional quantum mechanics.
+For a system of $n$ qudits, each with local Hilbert space dimension $d$, the discrete Wigner function is usually defined over the finite phase space $\mathbb{F}_d^{2n}$~\cite{Woott} or $\mathbb{Z}_d^{2n}$~\cite{GrossThesis,Gross2006}, where $\mathbb{F}_d$ is the field with $d$ elements and $\mathbb{Z}_d$ is the integers mod $d$.
 When $d=p$ is prime, $\mathbb{F}_d\cong\mathbb{Z}_d$, and so the two choices for the phase space are equivalent.
 The scope of the former choice is limited to the case where the local Hilbert space dimension $d=p^N$ is a power of a prime since a finite field with $d$ elements exists if and only if $d$ is a power of a prime.
 In this case, there is a map $\iota:\mathbb{F}_{p^N}^2\rightarrow\mathbb{F}_p^{2N}$ which preserves the structure of the phase space, and so Wigner functions defined over $\mathbb{F}_{p^N}^{2n}$ coincide with Wigner functions defined over $\mathbb{Z}_p^{2nN}$ up to relabeling of phase space points~\cite{Gross2006}.
 Therefore, choosing the phase space defined over $\mathbb{F}_{p^N}$ is equivalent to representing each $d=p^N$-dimensional qudit as a system of $N$ independent $p$-dimensional qudits with the overall phase space $\mathbb{Z}_p^{2nN}$.
 Many other phase spaces for finite-dimensional systems have also been proposed, see \cite{Ferrie2011} for a review.
 For the purposes of the present paper we are interested in Wigner functions defined over the phase space $V:=\mathbb{Z}_d^{2n}$.

 One particularly useful example of a discrete Wigner function that satisfies the SW criteria is Gross' Wigner function for systems of odd-dimensional qudits~\cite{GrossThesis}.
 This is a Wigner function defined over the phase space $V=\mathbb{Z}_d^{2n}$ where $d$ is odd.
 To start we choose the phase convention of the Pauli operators in Eq.~(\ref{eq:Paulis}) as in Eq.~(\ref{PrefGamma}).
-Then points in phase space are associated with phase-space point operators defined as
+Then points in phase space are associated with phase space point operators defined as

 These operators form an orthonormal basis for the space of Hermitian operators on $d^n$-dimensional Hilbert space.
 Therefore, for any density matrix $\rho$ representing a quantum state, there is a decomposition in phase point operators of the form